Moo-Ack-Productions/MCprep/README.md

 Known Bugs
 ======
 - SOMETIMES UNDO (control/command z) MAY CRASH AFTER MESHSWAPPING, recommended to save before using to be safe but generally is fine.
-- Currently meshwap assumes that the block size is 1x1x1, note that by default Mineways has a block size 0.1x0.1x0.1, please set it to 1m or 100cm on export or use the upscale function.
+- Currently meshwap assumes that the block size is 1x1x1, note that by default Mineways has a block size 0.1x0.1x0.1.
+Please set this Mineways setting to 1m or 100cm on export.
 - Motion blur glitches on wind-swaying elements, e.g. grass: This is a bug with blender, where solidify plus the displacement modifiers and split edges modifiers can create bad motion blur effects.
 The easy fix is to remove split edges and let the grass be shaded smoothly instead.
 - **Both Mineways and jmc2obj oddities:**
   - Redstone items like repeaters, dust, and so forth generally don't swap properly, and is a much more difficult problem to solve.